xuan827/Roxanne-portfolio/README.md

 In my previous experience, working as a product manager, I often need to present some conclusions with data and convince my audience.
 But it is always hard to choose the most effective visualization way.
 Moreover, I also need to design some data product, such as some dashboards.
 But I am lack of experience of designing clear and user-friendly dashboard.
 Aabove all, from this course, I hope to learn methods of using data to communicate and persuade my audience.
 And I also want to learn how to design a good data product with nice visualization interface.

 # Portfolio
+Here's where all my cool work will go.